Quantum Interference in Two-Atom Resonant X-ray Scattering of an Intense Attosecond Pulse: Methods and modelling

-We proceed similar to the derivation from the single atom response~\cite{Res_theory_PRA} using the the expansion from Eqs.~(\ref{Expand_psi0_eigenstates}) and (\ref{Expand_psi1_eigenstates}) in Eqs.~(\ref{TDSE_psi0}) and (\ref{Exact_eqn_psi1}).
-Similarly, the effects of Auger decay and photoionization is included in the population but neglected in the scattered states, the equation for $C^{(0)}_{u_1 u_2}(t)$ is, \begin{widetext}
+We proceed similar to the derivation from the single-atom response~\cite{Res_theory_PRA} using the the expansion from Eqs.~(\ref{Expand_psi0_eigenstates}) and (\ref{Expand_psi1_eigenstates}) in Eqs.~(\ref{TDSE_psi0}) and (\ref{Exact_eqn_psi1}).
+In computing ($\psi^{(0)}$), Auger decay and photoionization are included through non-Hermitian decay terms, which lead to population loss in $|\psi^{(0)}|^2$.
+Since our interest lies in the total scattered photon yield, these decay channels are omitted in the evolution of the scattered state.
+While including them would capture the subsequent decay of the final electronic states, it does not change the emitted photon yield~\cite{Res_theory_PRA}.
+The equation for $C^{(0)}_{u_1 u_2}(t)$ is, \begin{widetext}